What kind of apples are best for canning applesauce? Maybe you like extra sweet or extra tart?

 Don’t overfill your pot as you need to be able to stir the apples even before they have softened.
 Otherwise, they will stick.
 (Ask me how I know!)
 I have two pots that I will sometimes get going at the same time.

 Once (and only once!)
 I tried to cook all my apples at once in a huge stock pot that I have.
 Big mistake.
-I could not get the apples stirred up very well, so they scorched to the bottom.
+I could not get the apples up off the bottom of the pot very well.
+So they scorched!
 I rescued the apples off the top and continued.
 Sometimes, we can try to save time, but only make more problems.

-Press through your food mill.
+Press your cooked apples through your food mill.
 If you are canning applesauce with a red-skinned variety of apple, it will pick up the color.
 Pink, gorgeous, and appetizing.

 If you don’t have a food mill, you just need to peel and core your apples before cooking.